armory/docs-cdaas/content/en/deployment/overview.md

 #### The Canary Strategy

-A canary strategy is one that minimized the impact of changes to your system by using traffic routing to only release new code to a subset of users so you can monitor the impact as the changes are deployed.
+A canary strategy is one that minimized the impact of changes to your system by using traffic routing to only release new code to a subset of users, so you can monitor the impact as the changes are deployed.

 // Insert diagram illustrating a canary deployment

+#### The Blue-Green Strategy
+The Blue-Green strategy is one that prioritized the ability to rapidly roll back if needed after a change has been deployed.
+The strategy operates by creating an entirely new version of your software scaled to production levels allowing you to route traffic to the new version while switching back to the old version at a moments notice if you detect problems with the new changes.

+// Insert diagram illustrating a blue-green deployment